VeroMoreno/veroMoreno/README.md

 - 🌎 I **love** travel!.
 - ⚡  I'm crazy about psychology.
 - 🌱 Realfooder.
 - 🤸🏾‍♀️ I do a lot of exercise.
-It helps me function well every day.
+It helps me work well every day.